-Effective 1 March 2016, for companies, 80% of gains are included in taxable income and taxed at the standard corporate rates.
-Refer special dispensation on disposal of oil & gas rights above.
+For companies, 80% of gains are included in taxable income and taxed at the standard corporate rates.
+Refer to special dispensation on disposal of oil & gas rights above.

 Non-residents are only subject to capital gains tax on certain specific disposals, as follows: